$0 Vietnam → Australia Skilled Migration Guide — Quick-Start Checklist

 • Monitor state nomination rounds: States open and close their programs throughout the year.
 Being alert to when a state opens its offshore 190 round for your occupation can mean the difference between receiving a nomination and missing it entirely

-• Consider the 491 pathway: If you have been waiting 12+ months in the 190 pool, a 491 regional visa via a more accessible state is often a faster route to Australia, with a clear pathway to permanent residency (Subclass 191) after three years
+• Consider the 491 pathway: If you have been waiting 12+ months in the 190 pool, a 491 regional visa via a more accessible state is often a faster route to Australia, with a clear pathway to permanent residency (Subclass 191) after three years and the applicable minimum taxable-income requirement

 The full SkillSelect strategy, including which ANZSCO codes have the best invitation track record for offshore Vietnamese applicants and how to position your state nomination applications, is in the Vietnam to Australia Skilled Migration Guide.